-- The participant is receiving wages or regular wages from any employer, except that benefits will be paid for any week or partial week not to exceed the maximum weekly benefit amount which, when added to the wages or regular wages, does not exceed the participant's weekly regular wages prior to the beginning of the disability; - The participant is referred or recommended by competent medical authority to participate as a resident in either an approved alcoholism recovery program or an approved drug-free residential program.
-Benefits for alcoholism recovery treatment will be paid for a period not to exceed thirty (30) days for a period of disability.
-Benefits for drug-free residential facility participation will be paid for a period not to exceed forty-five (45) days for a period of disability.
-If the referring physician certifies the need for continuing resident services, benefits will be payable for up to sixty (60) additional days for alcoholism recovery treatment and up to forty-five (45) additional days for drug-free residential facility participation; - The participant is receiving or is entitled to receive benefits or cash payments for temporary disability, vocational rehabilitation maintenance allowance or permanent disability benefits under workers' compensation law.
+- The participant is receiving wages or regular wages from any employer, except that benefits will be paid for any week or partial week not to exceed the maximum weekly benefit amount which, when added to the wages or regular wages, does not exceed the participant's weekly regular wages prior to the beginning of the disability; - The participant is referred or recommended by competent medical authority to participate as a resident in either an approved alcoholism recovery program, an approved drug-free residential program or in an approved outpatient program for alcohol or drug treatment.
+The maximum number of days for which benefits are payable will be 90 days per the CUIC, sections 2626.1(a) and 2626.2 (a). - The participant is receiving or is entitled to receive benefits or cash payments for temporary disability, vocational rehabilitation maintenance allowance or permanent disability benefits under workers' compensation law.
 However, if these benefits are less than the amount the participant would otherwise receive as benefits under this plan, he or she will be entitled to receive disability benefits reduced by the amount of these workers' compensation payments.

 Benefits will be limited to the state plan rate for disabilities occurring during the extended coverage period following the beginning of a layoff without pay or a leave of absence without pay.